Our Lady of Altötting

 How long should I spend visiting?

-Most visitors spend around one hour at Our Lady of Altötting, allowing enough time to appreciate the chapel’s architecture and atmosphere.
+Most visitors spend about one to two hours at Our Lady of Altötting, allowing time to explore the chapel and reflect in its serene atmosphere.

 Is photography allowed?